 What Anxiolytics Can Help Treat Alzheimer's Symptoms?

-Treatment for anxiety and agitation
+Examples of anxiolytics for anxiety and agitation

-There are other ways to help treat anxiety, including environmental adaptations, simplifying routines, and gently providing behavioral restructuring, like helping the individual find an outlet for their energy, taking a walk with them, and providing reassurance and positive reinforcement
+- Behavior modifications, like helping the person find an outlet for their energy, taking a walk with them, and providing reassurance and positive reinforcement

 - Clonazepam (Klonopin)